as374118/Inviteth/README.md

 # PROJECT MOTIVATION

-I will just tell story from my life.
+Let's start with a real life story.
 I wanted to give some ethers to my friend on this New Year's day.
 Giving money can look like the least original gift (however it's common practice on Chinese New Year's Day) but I think it does not work for crypto, because it's like giving a peace of future.
 My friend had no experience with crypto before.
 He is not a technical guy, he is more like a typical user, who wants to make minimal steps to get things done.
 That's why I thought how to make the whole process in the easiest way for him.

 So, what I've done (assuming I wanted to give X eths):

 *   I have created new ethereum account (let's call it shared account)
 *   I have transferred X ethers to this newly created account